Liceo Vermigli: By Swiss authorities

-The Liceo linguistico e scientifico "Pietro Martire Vermigli" upper secondary education program is recognised as a Mittelschule, by the bureau for gymnasial and vocational education (Mittelschul- und Berufsbildungsamt), administration of education (Bildungsdirektion), canton of Zurich and by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).
+The Liceo linguistico e scientifico "Pietro Martire Vermigli" upper secondary education program is recognised as a Mittelschule, by the bureau for gymnasial and vocational education (Mittelschul- und Berufsbildungsamt), administration of education (Bildungsdirektion), canton of Zürich and by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).

 By Italian authorities

 The Italian Ministry of Foreign Affairs designates Liceo Vermigli as an overseas Italian school.